Murphy Ranch: History

-The urban legend
+Urban legend

 John Vincent was a UCLA music professor who helped Huntington Hartford with the purchase of Murphy Ranch from the Stevens family and later managed the art colony.
 He told the story that the Stevens family had bought Murphy Ranch at the urging of a German spy called "Herr Schmidt".
 In 1975, Vincent produced an affidavit of the story for local historian, Betty Lou Young, who was writing a book about Pacific Palisades.
 In the affidavit, he said that the Stevens family (misspelled as 'Stephens'), built out the property based on National Socialist ideals.
 Young included the story in her book.
 Her son Randy Young shared the story over the years.

 A 1990 Los Angeles Times article about the ranch featured Randy Young sharing his beliefs about the ranch's history.
 He speculated that "Jesse Murphy" was an assumed name used by Norman and Winona Stevens.
 Young also claimed that neighbors had reported paramilitary activities on the ranch and that federal agents raided the ranch the day after Pearl Harbor, arresting Herr Schmidt and finding a powerful shortwave radio used for communicating with Germany.
+No evidence, such as newspaper articles, can be found for any of these claims.

 In his 2017 book Hitler in Los Angeles: How Jews Foiled Nazi Plots Against Hollywood and America, Steven Joseph Ross repeated some of Randy Young's claims.

 Stanton Stevens, grandson of Norman and Winona Stevens, responded to the urban legend with his 2023 book, The True Story of Murphy Ranch.